OpenLiberty/space-rover-mission/kubernetes/README.md

 ```

 ## Configuring you Kubernetes Files
 By default, the kubernetes files are configured to run from the local images you just built.
 Alternatively, you can place these images in a container registry such as IBM Container Registry or DockerHub.
-If you wish to mvoe you containers to a regsitry but don't know where to start, you can go [here](./container-registry-setup.md).

 Otherwise, there shouldn't be any configuration needed to make sure that you services run properly in a Kubernetes cluster.